somatisch/somatisch-site/index.md

 Whatever the latest language, an architect's role, whether creating or validating a business model, modeling an enterprise, designing a product, or defining a solution, is to deeply consider, lead, and frame processes and systems that deliver desired outcomes.

-Because well-designed systems are dynamic, the architect also defines the way an orgnization gathera value from a system's feedback loops as well as take advantage of new powerful postive externalities.
-Stated simply, a good architect delivers solutions that improve over time, and enable new and novel value creation, from strategy to task to outcome.
+Because well-designed systems are dynamic, the architect also defines the way an orgnization gathers value from a system's feedback loops as well as take advantage of new powerful postive externalities.

+Stated simply, a good architect delivers solutions that:

+- improve over time
+- enable new and novel value creation
+- from strategy to task to outcome.

 ## approach
 The somatisch.io approach brings together two key aspects of effective strategy to task execution: